DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 Rule Id	                | Details	                            | Info/Warning tolerance updates
 :--                     |:--                                    |:--
-**Short pick**          | Where the pick list registration is less than the original pick list quantity | Post picking list registration even when short picked
+**Batch Id update**     | Where the batch id received is different to batch id (example ABC123 vs. 123ABC) in the shipment advice. | Arrival journal posted with 3PL's batch

 ## View staging table records
-To view the Picking list registration staging records, go to **EDI > Documents > 3PL documents > Picking list registration**. <br>
+To view the Shipment receipt - Purchase order staging records, go to **EDI > Documents > 3PL documents > Stock transfer receipt > Purchase order**. <br>
-Use this page to review staging and process EDI Picking list registration documents, pick the D365 stock and/or cancel picking list line(s).
+Use this page to review staging and process EDI Shipment receipt - Purchase order documents, post the Arrival journal and optionally post the Product receipt.

 ### List page
 The following EDI fields are available on the list page.